dlang-tour/english/gems/uniform-function-call-syntax-ufcs.md

     a.bar().foo()

-Moreover in D it is not necessary to use parenthesis for functions without arguments, which means that _any_ function can be used like a property:
+Moreover in D it is not necessary to use parentheses for functions without arguments, which means that _any_ function can be used like a property: